 One of the times the midwife came, she saw the effort and care I was putting into helping ease their chores and the whole baby situation.
 She saw that I was trying my best, but I didn’t really know proper newborn care at the time, so she came up to me and started teaching me some of the basics.

 The way she explained it made it so much easier for me and all the more enjoyable and fulfilling knowing I was doing it properly now.
 It made me fall in love with the profession as a whole.

-It was at this moment that I decided I was going to pursue a career in the medical field that caters to working with pregnant women and their families, since I realized they were most in need of friends to get them through the potentially tough times.
+It was at this moment that I decided I was going to pursue a career in women’s health.
+I knew I wanted to be in the medical field that caters to working with pregnant women and their families, since I realized they were most in need of friends to get them through the potentially tough times.